huljas/play-messages/README.md

 Play Messages Module
 ====================

-This module gives you a tool in @messages for localizing your application.
+This module gives you a tool for localizing your application.

-Tested with play 1.1 and 1.2 on windows and linux.
+Tested with play 2.1.1 on windows and linux.

 ## Features
 - Web based tool for localizing your application
 - Finds localization keys from your sources
 - Keys are clearly divided into new, existing and obsolete
-- Allows you to edit localizations with one language while comparing it with another
+- Allows you to edit all localizations within one table
 - Ignore list for keys that should not be shown as new keys, intended for keys that are falsely identified as localization keys
 - Keep list for keys that are should be treated as normal keys although they are not found in the sources
-- Add new keys if needed
 - Remove existing keys
 - Localizations are saved in alphabetical order in your application's messages file

 ## Usage

-Play 1.1: Add the module to your application `application.conf`
+Add the module dependency to your application `Build.scala`

-    module.messages=[path to module]

-Play 1.2: Add the module to your `dependencies.yml`

-    - play -> messages 1.1
+    "de.corux" %% "play-messages" % "[2.0,)"

 Add the module to the `routes`

-    *     /     module:play-messages
+    -> /@messages    play.messages.Routes

 Start your application and access the tool in @messages: